ever-co/ever-gauzy/README.md

 - Gauzy Platform SaaS at <https://app.gauzy.co> (currently working as demo, login with `admin@ever.co` and password: `admin`)
 - Gauzy Platform Demo at <https://demo.gauzy.co> (temporary shutdown)
 - Gauzy Platform Dev builds (using CI/CD, from the `develop` branch) at <https://app.gauzy.dev> (temporary shutdown)

+Gauzy supports following schemas for Employee (company worker, contractor or freelancer) Bonus calculations:

+-  **Profit-based**, when employees get bonuses based on company profits from work done by given employee or team.

+-  **Revenue-based**, when employees get bonuses based on company revenue (gross income) from work done by given employee or team.

 ## Quick Start